 Credits, 3 sem. hrs.
 An introduction to the fundamental and essential tools and resources of legal research.
 Problems are assigned to give students actual research experience in the Law Library.
 Primary emphasis is given to the judicial, legislative and administrative sources of American law.

 [Crosslisted as: PLE 325 and PLS 325.]

 AJU 331 - Forensic Science

+Credits, 3 sem. hrs.
+Prerequisite(s): Sophomore standing.
 A study of crime laboratory principles and scientific crime detection methods.

 AJU 332 - Criminology